SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/projectStandard.md

 ### A.2 - Benefits of coding standards ?

 When there are clear coding standards, developers don't waste time arguing about how to write code – they can focus on getting work done efficiently.
 These standards also make the codebase better in the long run because it's easier to maintain.
-As a game project grows, these rules help the code adapt and scale properly.
-They're also like a guide for new developers, making it quick and easy for them to understand the project.
+As a game project grows, these rules help the code adapt and scale properly, making it quick and easy for developers to understand the project.

 ---
 ---